-When a tire's pressure drops significantly below the proper specification, a "CHECK TIRE PRESSURE" alert appears on the MID alert screen.
+When tire pressure drops significantly below the proper specification, a "CHECK TIRE PRESSURE" alert appears on the MID alert screen.
 The system can display the air pressure in all four tires simultaneously via the MID, making it simple to locate a low tire.
 If there is a fault in the system, a "CHECK TPMS SYSTEM" alert appears.

 At the driver's preference the display can continually show the air pressure in all four tires.
 Regardless of whether the driver chooses to monitor the pressures, a warning will still occur if a tire drops below a predetermined threshold.

 Acura continues its commitment to safety by extending it to pedestrians.
 To help reduce pedestrian injuries in the event of a collision, the TL hood and fender areas were designed to deform if contacted by the head of an adult or child pedestrian.
-Energy-absorbing collapsible hood supports, wiper arms and fender mounts allow substantial deformation in an impact, allowing the engineering team to meet its target for pedestrian safety.
+Energy-absorbing collapsible hood supports, windshield wiper arms and fender mounts allow substantial deformation in an impact, allowing the engineering team to meet its target for pedestrian safety.

 Besides its passive safety features, the TL has a full complement of technologies designed to aid in driver control and in challenging driving conditions and circumstances.

 - Anti-lock braking system (ABS)